-- In the case where the vehicle is a "motor car", the supply will generally not be subject to VAT, provided the owner is not in the business of supplying motor cars in the ordinary course of an enterprise (for example, motor dealers and motor manufacturers). - If the debtor is not a vendor, the supply by the debtor would not be a taxable supply.
-Therefore, the sale of the vehicle at auction, where it was attached by a creditor and sold in satisfaction of a debt is not a taxable supply and will not be subject to VAT. - In any other case in which the owner is a private person or a business which is not registered for VAT, or if the asset was used for other non-taxable purposes by a vendor.
+- If the vehicle is a "motor car", the supply will generally not be subject to VAT, provided the owner is not in the business of supplying motor cars in the ordinary course of an enterprise (for example, motor dealers and motor manufacturers). - If the debtor is not a vendor, the supply by the debtor will not be a taxable supply.
+Therefore, if the vehicle was attached by the sheriff on behalf of the creditor and sold in satisfaction of a debt at auction, the sale will not be subject to VAT. - In any other case in which the owner is a private person or a business which is not registered for VAT, or if the asset was used for other non-taxable purposes by a vendor.